ethereum/EIPs/EIPS/eip-x.md

 Requests MUST NOT skip or otherwise short-circuit the Claim state.
 In other words, to initiate and claim a Request, a user MUST call both request* and the corresponding Claim function separately, even in the same block.

-For asynchronous Vaults, the exchange rate between shares and assets including fees and yield is up to the Vault implementation.
+For asynchronous Vaults, the exchange rate between `shares` and `assets` including fees and yield is up to the Vault implementation.
 In other words, pending redemption Requests MAY NOT be yield bearing and MAY NOT have a fixed exchange rate.

 ### Methods

 #### requestDeposit

-Locks `assets` from `msg.sender` into the Vault and submits a Request for asynchronous `deposit/mint`.
+Transfers `assets` from `msg.sender` into the Vault and submits a Request for asynchronous `deposit/mint`.
 This places the Request in Pending state, with a corresponding increase in `pendingDepositRequest` for the amount `assets`.

 When the Request is Claimable, `maxDeposit` and `maxMint` will be increased, and `deposit` or `mint` can be called by `operator` to receive `shares`.
 A Request MAY transition straight to Claimable state but MUST NOT skip the Claimable state.